 Often times, excellent and complex design solutions tends to fail commercially – but why?
 Usually the component is finished with labor-intensive technologies to ensure the right profile and structural design, or maybe it is 3D-printed to avoid the post-finishing.
 This results in high costs of production and the inability to quickly ramp up large volumes.
-This is where the technology of Metal Injection Molding comes into play as shown in the graph below.
+This is where the technology of Metal Injection Molding (MIM) comes into play as shown in the graph below.

 Earlier, the pump manufacturer Grundfos produced one of its sensor housings in plastic, but more demanding requirements led to the company considering a solution in metal.
 There was a wish for greater strength because the sensor housing is primarily used for industrial purposes in environments that degrade plastic materials both thermally and chemically